senzing-garage/knowledge-base/SQL/README.md

 ## Overview

-SQL queries for Senzing information on PostgreSQL, MySQL, and Db2 databases.
+SQL queries for Senzing information in PostgreSQL, MySQL, and Db2 databases.

 ### Contents